wenweili/Yanqi-Algebra-3/README.md

 The aforementioned OpenType fonts should be installed system-wide to be accessible by XeLaTeX.

-For some strange reason, I used and installed the font TeX Gyre Heros Cn.
-If XeLaTeX misses this font, please look for the OTF files (in the directories in your computer which store TeX-related fonts) whose names begin with **texgyreheroscn** and **texgyrepagella**, then install them manually in your system.
+For some strange reason, I used and installed the fonts TeX Gyre Heros Cn and TeX Gyre Pagella.
+In case of error messages related to these fonts, please look for the OTF files (in the directories in your computer which store TeX-related fonts) whose names begin with **texgyreheroscn** and **texgyrepagella**, then install them manually in your system.

 Make sure that all the relevant packages/programs are installed.
 For reference, the author made the compilation using Arch-based Linux distributions with TeX Live 2018; the packages **biber** and **texlive-science** are required.